- After Diagnosis: A Guide for Patients and Families

 Sometimes people don’t mean to, but they react in hurtful ways because of their own fear or lack of information.
 For example, someone may say, “I know just how you feel,” when they have never had cancer.
 This may upset you, because you know that it’s not true.
 Or, someone may begin to tell you a sad and discouraging story of another person with cancer who died.
 This is the last thing you want or need to hear!
-Sometimes people are just talking because they feel the need to respond, but they don’t know what to say.
+Sometimes people are just talking because they feel the need to respond, even though they don’t know what to say.
 You can help them by telling them what you’re OK talking about and what makes you uncomfortable.
 You could also tell them that you only need them to listen to you and you don’t need them to say anything other than that they care and are there for you.

-Most likely your friends’ hearts are in the right places, and they want to help you any way they can, but they are not sure how to be helpful.
+Most likely your friends’ hearts are in the right places.
+They probably want to help you any way they can, but they aren’t sure how to be helpful.
 Be ready to tell them how they might help.
-You might ask them to do things like drive you to and from the clinic, do your grocery shopping, take your children to school or sports activities, or pet-sit for you.
+You might ask them to do things like drive you to and from the clinic, do your grocery shopping, mow the grass, take your children to school or sports activities, or pet-sit for you.

 Once people have had time to adjust to the news, try to help them understand what’s happening with you.
 Explain what kind of cancer you have and the treatments you’ll need.
 Give them a clear and honest picture of what your life is like right now.
-Tell them that cancer is not a death sentence and they cannot “catch it” from you.
 Find out what they think and how they feel.
 Try to answer their questions.
 Be direct with others and express your needs and feelings openly.
 It’s usually more stressful to hide emotions than to express them.
-Sharing can be helpful both to you and to those close to you.
+Sharing can help you and those close to you.

 Last Medical Review: 02/20/2015